 |From Left: Honey Wine, Kombucha, and Rootbeer.
 The wine & rootbeer were both started using a ginger bug.|

 My friend tried making this from frozen ginger and got no action, so the natural enzymes present in fresh ginger might be deactivated by freezing.
-Also, I've read that the enzymes are in the skin, so I would avoid using peeled ginger, and always buy organic if you can find it.
+Also, I've read that the required enzymes are concentrated in the skin, so I would avoid using peeled ginger, and always buy organic if you can find it.

 Shared at Real Food, Friday 5, Flash, Meatless Meal, Super Sunday, Pity Party, Pretty & Delicious, Divine, Tuesday's Table, TGIF, Weekly Creative, Country Homemaker, Pennywise, Greens, Weekend Retreat, Fabulously Frugal, Tuned In, Full Plate, Terrific, Project Inspired, Mostly Homemade, Try A New Recipe, You're Gonna Love It, LHITS, Fluster, Eco Kids, Simple Meals, Fun Party, Small Footprint, What I Am Eating, Wildcraft, Seasonal Celebration, Pin Me, Pintastic, Mangia, One Creative Weekend, Kids In The Kitchen, Mix It Up, Thriving, Clever Chicks, Showcase, Raw Foods, Riverton, Waste Not, Natural Living, Allergy Friendly Friday, Meatless, Weekend Wander, Adorned, Heart & Home, Gluten Free Monday, Your Great Idea, Thrifty, Extravaganza, Backyard Farming, Farm Girl Blog Fest, Wonderful Food, Time Out, Hearth & Soul, Confessional, Show & Tell, Gluten Free Friday, Anti-Procrastination, Strut Your Stuff, Freaky Friday, Healthy 2Day, The Morris Tribe, Rural, Teach Me, Living Green, Traditional, Foodie, Green Resource, Frugal Food, Tasteful, Allergy Free Wednesday, Simple Lives, Totally Tasty, Homestead Barn Hop, Sweets For A Saturday, Fit & Fabulous, What's Cooking, Simple Lives, Frugal Days, Fat Tuesday, Slightly Indulgent, Carnival Of Home Preserving, Melt In Your Mouth, Seasonal Inspiration, and Wellness Weekend.